Dense Hebbian neural networks: a replica symmetric picture of supervised learning: Introduction

-We stress that while, from a biological modeling perspective, these dense networks lack to find a crystal clear inspiration (as neurons interact mainly in couples, despite higher order generalizations can still seen as abstract effective models \cite{HopfieldKrotovEffective}), in Machine Learning there are no restrictions preventing their usage, thus prompting the present investigation where we prove that there can be manifest rewards in the usage of networks with broad interactions w.r.t. the standard pairwise case.
-Dense networks may indeed be used in two different operational modes, both forbidden to shallow machines, (i) a ultra-storage regime (that extends the high-load regime of the standard Hopfield model to the dense case), where these networks handle a by far larger number of patterns w.r.t. the standard $P=2$ limit and (ii) a ultra-tolerance regime (that extends the low-load of the standard Hopfield model to the dense case) where these networks perform pattern recognition at prohibitive signal-to-noise ratio w.r.t. the $P=2$ limit.
-Clearly these capabilities have a cost, indeed -as we will quantify along the paper- the main flaw in the usage of dense networks is that they require large volumes of training examples (far beyond the $P=2$ limit) and thus energy consumption, however -at difference with the unsupervised case \cite{unsup}- when learning with a teacher, the cost for training is always the same, no matter if the assemblies happen for $P=6$ or -say- $P=60$: the independence by $P$ of the thresholds for learning is a crucial new finding we prove in this paper and it strongly suggests the usage of dense networks when dealing with several extremely-noisy patterns and no large datasets are available: see Figure \ref{fig:mnistultranoise} to appreciate the concrete usefulness of working with a dense setting (compared to the standard pairwise case). .
+We stress that, while from a biological modeling perspective these dense networks lack a clear inspiration (as neurons interact mainly in couples, although higher-order generalizations can still be seen as effective models \cite{HopfieldKrotovEffective}), in Machine Learning there are no restrictions preventing their usage, and here we prove that density can lead to significant rewards.
+In fact, dense networks can be used in two different operational modes, both forbidden to shallow machines, (i) a ``ultra-storage'' regime (that extends the high-load regime of the standard Hopfield model to the dense case), where these networks handle a by far larger number of patterns w.r.t. the standard $P = 2$ limit and (ii) a ``ultra-tolerance'' regime (that extends the low-load regime of the standard Hopfield model to the dense case), where these networks perform pattern recognition at prohibitive signal-to-noise ratio w.r.t. the $P=2$ limit.
+As we will quantify along the paper, these capabilities have a cost: the main flaw in the usage of dense networks lays in the large volume of training examples required to achieve a satisfactory learning.
+However, unlike the unsupervised case \cite{unsup}, in the supervised setting this cost is independent of the order of interactions $P$, thus, if the dataset is sufficiently large to train a dense network with a relatively low interaction order, we can ``freely'' increase the interaction order and take advantage of the related benefits.

-The theory we work out here deals with networks learning from random datasets, where everything can be treated analytically (at the replica symmetric level of description) and it is successfully tested against Monte Carlo simulations and further corroborated on structured datasets (MNist and Fashion-MNist), where numerical results returned overall a very good qualitative agreement with theoretical predictions.